 The next tool we are demonstrating is PlayPosit.
 PlayPosit takes the concept of in-video interactions and expands it far beyond what is capable with Kaltura Video Quizzes.
 It’s something of a Swiss Army knife for adding interactive elements to videos.
 PlayPosit introduces an in-video-player note-taking interface, in-video discussion boards, polling, attention-drawing video hotspots, and several additional quiz question types.
 Learn more about PlayPosit and how you can join UWGB’s pilot of the tool by watching the PlayPosit “bulb” below:

 UWGB started its PlayPosit pilot in Fall 2020, and it has already won over a couple of faculty champions.
 UWGB’s own Jolanda Sallmann, Associate Professor of Social Work, was kind enough to record a video testimonial about her use of PlayPosit for inclusion in our vlog.

 There are A LOT of tools out there for working with video, and we want to wrap up this vlog by quickly highlighting a few more.
 Our last video shows two tools available for dipping your toes into the world of video editing and highlights tools that can let your students comment on your videos with videos of their own.

 Stay in Touch!

 We want to thank you again, in text-form this time, for reading and watching this vlog post.
 Please reach out to CATL if you have any questions about engaging uses for video in your classes.
-We’d love to hear about what you do with your videos to keep students engaged and what excites you the most about these strategies, so please leave a comment below, or check out the discussion boards in CATL’s Solidarity Café.
+We’d love to hear about what you do with your videos to keep students engaged and what excites you the most about these strategies, so please leave a comment below or email us at CATL@uwgb.edu.